mzagaja/infrastructure/README.md

-# MAPC Infrastructure
+# Infrastructure

-### Documents and tools for building sustainable applications and environments
+Documentation and scripts for setting up web development environments.